a-b-street/abstreet/docs/design/biking.md

 		- remove the sim helpers that do specific stuff... think of another way to set up tests, similar to tutorial mode?
 		- verify abtest consistency
+		- all of the get_blah_from_blah queries in map are a mess
+		- Position(lane, dist) type would help, yeah?
+		- a big help: get rid of dimensioned. make Eq work by wrapping NotNaN or something else, maybe even requiring explicit tolerance thing? get rid of all the terrible PartialEq hacks.